Zurück zur vorherigen Seite

 Practical test of the FLIR A6450 for active thermography.

-Together with Teledyne FLIR, we produced a video series showing how active thermography with the FLIR A6450 works in practice.
-From coating inspection and crack detection to the testing of carbon fiber components, the videos provide insight into the possibilities of modern infrared testing technology.
+Together with Teledyne FLIR, we produced a video series demonstrating how active thermography with the new FLIR A6450 works in real world applications.
+The camera was introduced in February 2026 and is used across a range of applications throughout the videos.
+From coating inspection and crack detection to the testing of carbon fiber components, the videos provide an insight into the possibilities offered by modern infrared inspection technology.

 The FLIR A6450 at a Glance

-The FLIR A6450 is a high-performance cooled infrared camera specifically designed for demanding industrial applications and continuous 24/7 operation.
-Thanks to its long-life cooling technology, it achieves a service life of more than 27,000 operating hours and delivers precise, reliable measurement results even under continuous load.
+The FLIR A6450 is a high performance, cooled infrared camera specifically designed for demanding industrial applications and continuous 24/7 operation.
+Thanks to its durable cooling technology, it offers a service life of more than 27,000 operating hours and delivers precise, reliable measurement results even under continuous load.

-Together with Teledyne FLIR Teledyne FLIR, we wanted to demonstrate just how powerful the camera truly is in practical active thermography applications.
-The focus was on real inspection methods used in industrial quality assurance, where even the smallest material defects can be made visible.
+Together with Teledyne FLIR, we set out to demonstrate the camera’s capabilities in real world active thermography applications.
+The focus was on practical testing methods used in industrial quality assurance, where even the smallest material defects can be detected and visualized.

 Would you like to learn more or experience the technology live?
 Contact us for a personal consultation.